jlorieau/mollib/docs/cli/measure.rst

 Secondary structure assignments are made based on hydrogen bonds.
 In some cases, such as the edge strands of sheets or short 310-helices, residues within a contiguous block are not assigned because they do not form an internal hydrogen bond.
-Fill gaps will find contiguous blocks of secondary structure units, test the dihedral of residues within that block, and make an assignment of the whole block.
+The ``fill_gaps`` function will find contiguous blocks of secondary structure units, test the dihedral of residues within that block, and make an assignment of the whole block.

-A checkered sheet assignment ('E E E E E'), for example with become a fill block assignment ('EEEEEEEEE').
+For example, ``fill_gaps`` will assign a checkered sheet assignment ('E E E E E') to a contiguous ß-strand ('EEEEEEEEE') if all residues in the block have ß-strand backbone dihedral angles.
 310-helices are another example in which the 'i' and 'i+3' residues are hydrogen bonded, yet the 'i+1' and 'i+2' residues are not.
 In this case, the gap will be filled by assigning residues 'i' through 'i+3' as 310-helix, if all four residues have helical dihedral angles.

 By default, filling gaps will not overwrite secondary structure assignments for residues that already have an assignment.